r2meen/C-/README.md

-A small project involving the concept of staright line and GUI
+A small project involving the concept of straight line and GUI